eXascaleInfolab/clubmark/README.md

 ## Overview

 The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks - graphs specified by the pairwise relations), measures execution statistics and evaluates quality (including accuracy) of the results using specified measures.
 Clubmark is a general-purpose modular benchmarking framework specialized for the clustering (community detection) algorithms evaluation.
-The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool) multiprocess execution pool and load balancer.
+The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool) multiprocess execution pool and load balancer. <!-- (the only another open-source load balancer I'm aware about, which has sufficient features to power Clubmark is [Slurm Workload Manager](https://slurm.schedmd.com/overview.html)). -->

 Generic properties:
 - Data preprocessing (synthetic networks generation, shuffling, etc.);